Reading time: 2 minutes

 Conclusion

-The 'R in the month' doesn't have to mean a time of illness and winter blues.
-With the right vitamins, a balanced diet and healthy habits, you can get through the winter feeling radiant.
+The "R in the month" doesn't have to mean a time of illness and the winter blues.
+With the right vitamins, a balanced diet, and healthy habits, you can get through the winter feeling radiant.
 We hope this guide has inspired you.

-With the right care and attention, you can get through the winter without worries.
-It can be very nice to get personal advice, because not everyone is the same.
-Request free advice from our orthomolecular therapist here .
+With the right care and attention, you can get through the winter without worry.
+It can be very helpful to get personalized advice, because not everyone is the same.
+Request a free consultation from our orthomolecular therapist here .

 Need more inspiration?